CMPSC-580-Allegheny-College-Spring-2024/own-project-audreyblarr/project_proposal.md

 ## References

 [1] George, T. (2021, August 26).
 What Are Credible Sources & How to Spot Them | Examples.
 Scribbr.
-Retrieved May 3, 2024, from https://www.scribbr.com/working-with-sources/credible-sources/
+Retrieved May 3, 2024, from https://www.scribbr.com/working-with-sources/credible-sources/ \n
 [2] Leonard Richardson Revision 546.
 (2015).
 Beautiful Soup Documentation.
 Beautiful Soup.
-Retrieved May 3, 2024, from https://beautiful-soup-4.readthedocs.io/en/latest/
+Retrieved May 3, 2024, from https://beautiful-soup-4.readthedocs.io/en/latest/ \n
 [3] LinkedIn.
 (2023, October 19).
 Web Scraping Author and Affiliation Data for Collaboration Analysis.
 LinkedIn.
-Retrieved May 3, 2024, from https://www.linkedin.com/advice/3/how-can-you-extract-author-affiliation-data-from-academic-ksquf
+Retrieved May 3, 2024, from https://www.linkedin.com/advice/3/how-can-you-extract-author-affiliation-data-from-academic-ksquf \n
 [4] Lofaro, L. (2024).
 Working With JSON Data in Python – Real Python.
 Real Python.
-Retrieved May 3, 2024, from https://realpython.com/python-json/
+Retrieved May 3, 2024, from https://realpython.com/python-json/ \n
 [5] Mohan, M. (2020, September 25).
 Web Scraping Python Tutorial – How to Scrape Data From A Website. freeCodeCamp.
-Retrieved May 3, 2024, from https://www.freecodecamp.org/news/web-scraping-python-tutorial-how-to-scrape-data-from-a-website/
+Retrieved May 3, 2024, from https://www.freecodecamp.org/news/web-scraping-python-tutorial-how-to-scrape-data-from-a-website/ \n